-When you begin looking into RV warranty coverage, you’ll likely find the answers to common questions: what is an RV warranty?
+When you begin looking into RV warranty coverage, you’ll likely find the answers to common questions.
+For example, what is an RV warranty?
 How much will it cost?
 How do I find one I can count on?
 But something that is commonly missing from the equation is…when?
-Timing matters when it comes to locking in your RV warranty coverage, as the RV protection experts at Wholesale Warranties will explain in this article.
+Timing matters when it comes to locking in your RV warranty coverage.
+The RV protection experts at Wholesale Warranties explain in this article.

 As an RVer, you have a few different options when it comes to buying an RV warranty.
 While many travelers feel their only chance to secure coverage is from their dealership at the same time they’re purchasing the RV, this isn’t actually the case!
 In fact, with many providers, you can lock in coverage at pretty much any stage of your RV life.

-When you work with an online broker like Wholesale Warranties, you’ll be able to get a quote for coverage on brand new units, used RVs, dealership purchases, private party purchases, and more.
+When you work with an online broker like Wholesale Warranties, you can get a quote for coverage on brand new units.
+You can also get one for used RVs, dealership purchases, private party purchases, and more.
 From here, you’ll want to look at the question of “when” as it pertains to getting the best possible rate on your unit.

 The age of your RV matters.
 What does this mean for RV warranty coverage?

-RV protection providers look at a variety of factors when determining the cost of an extended warranty for a given RV.
+RV protection providers look at a variety of factors when determining the cost of an extended warranty.
 Among these qualities you’ll find make, model, mileage (when applicable), as well as age of the unit.

-Conversely, brand new units have premium pricing, as a major mechanical failure is less common based on age—learn more about this below.
+Conversely, brand new units have premium pricing.
+This is because a major mechanical failure is less common based on age.
+Learn more about this below.
 So, simply put, time is of the essence!
 The earlier you invest in coverage, the better your rate will be.

 Use timing to find great coverage at great rates

 Further, there is also a time of year you should keep in mind if you plan to wait it out on coverage.
-As an RV industry standard, with the exception of brand-new units, all RVs are considered one model year older on January 1st of each new year—regardless of when they were purchased, how much manufacturer warranty is remaining, or any other extenuating circumstances.
+As an RV industry standard, with the exception of brand-new units, all RVs are considered one model year older on January 1st of each new year.
+This is regardless of when they were purchased, how much manufacturer warranty is remaining, or any other extenuating circumstances.